datatogether/learning/browse-datasets/README.md

-# Tutorial: Browse datasets that have been backed up
+# Tutorial: Browse Datasets that have been backed up

 _Note: This tutorial is a work in progress.
 Please add your feedback to [datatogether/learning](https://github.com/datatogether/learning/issues)!_